Qnet: 2017

 In Saudi Arabia, network marketing was banned after complaints about companies including Tvi and Qnet.

 Many Georgians took credits from commercial banks to buy Qnet products ranging from $500-$3,000 and claimed that they were defrauded.

 The Central Investigation Bureau of Nepal in June, arrested 102 Qnet IRs on fraud charges.
 Some IRs received had as much as Rs 1 million.

 The Jijel province of Algeria dismantled Qnet's network, alleging that recruits were promised trips abroad.
 15 women suspected to belong to Qnet were arrested in Annaba State.
 In Mostaganem three IRs were arrested.

 Indonesia included Qnet on its list of bogus companies.
 Four Qnet IRs were arrested for the murder of a Go-Car driver.
 Qnet claimed that the company was not involved.
 In July 2017, at least 19 teenagers who had joined Qnet were evacuated from a shelter in Simo, Boyolali Regency, Central Java and returned to their parents.
 They had been attempting to sell worthless products such as Chakra for Rp 8 million.
 Similar cases of alleged fraud occurred in Sambi district.
 Police raided a rented house in Gentan, Sukoharjo Regency, Central Java finding 20 men and 4 women.
 Two of their leaders were questioned by the police.
 In Jambi City, Jambi the police detained 48 Qnet members for disturbing neighbors.
 Dozens of youth were recruited in Kartasura, Sukoharjo Regency.

 In Maharashtra a Court stated that Qnet operations were not legal.
-In February Delhi High Court, dismissed a petition to quash aFirst Information Report describing Qnet as a scam.
+In February Delhi High Court, dismissed a petition to quash a First Information Report describing Qnet as a scam.
 In March forty-seven IRs were arrested and multiple bank accounts were frozen.
 In April the Enforcement Directorate provisionally seized Qnet properties worth over 150 crore.
 In May, the Economic Offences Wing Mumbai announced that a unit would be formed to compensate Qnet investors pending a court order.
 IRs were arrested in Kerala, Thiruvananthapuram, Meerut and Kochi.
 Complaints were lodged in Hyderabad, Madhapur and Mumbai.

 In February, 2017 the Karnataka High Court quashed criminal proceedings against QNet executive Naresh Balasubramaniam in a cybercrime case over alleged fraud.
 In March, 2017 the Supreme Court of India stayed further proceedings in all the 19 FIR's filed against Qnet and its stake holders across the country and granted bail to Michael Ferreira, former world champion in billiards, and another official of the firm's India franchise in a cheating case.

 In Fardis Iran eight Qnet IRs were arrested for counterfeiting and fraud.